← Back to wiki

 Flavor Profile

 Fresh chillies are fruity and sharp with a bright, immediate heat.
-Dried varieties develop smoky, complex, almost sweet undertones (think chipotle, ancho, guajillo).
+Dried varieties develop smoky, complex, almost sweet undertones (chipotle, ancho, guajillo).
 The heat builds and lingers -- capsaicin binds to fat-soluble receptors, which is why water does not help but dairy or oil does.
 Mild varieties like Anaheim contribute sweetness and colour without significant burn.

 The Science

-• Whiting et al. (2014): Capsaicin increases energy expenditure ~50 kcal/day and reduces appetite (PMID 24246368)
+• Whiting et al., 2014, Obes Rev: Meta-analysis -- capsaicin increases energy expenditure ~50 kcal/day and reduces appetite via TRPV1 activation.

 Key Nutrients